littlezaide/haggadah/02_beforethemeal.md

 ## setting the table ##

-On the table, in front of the person who conducts the service, place a large platter containing Seder symbols:
+On the table, in front of the "sederboss", place a large platter containing Seder symbols:

 1. Three matzos each of which is covered separately in the folds of a napkin or special cover.
 These are also taken to represent the three religious divisions of Israel: the "Cohanim" (priests), "Levi'im" (associate priests/musicians) and "Yisroel" (lay-Israelite).
 2. The roasted shank-bone (of a lamb).